-The Financial Ombudsman (FOS) has published two Decisions involving payday loans over six years old:
+The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 - Mr H has complained about fifty-four payday loans Lender C lent to him between March 2010 and September 2014.